kaleedtc/Privacium/README.md

 This project is distributed under the MIT License.
 See `LICENSE` for more information.

 ## 🙏 Acknowledgments
-- A huge thank you to the entire team at [**Privacy Guides**](https://www.privacyguides.org) for their work and for maintaining the standards that this app relies on.
+- A huge thanks to the entire team at [**Privacy Guides**](https://www.privacyguides.org) for their work and for maintaining the standards that this app relies on.
 - All the contributors who will help make this app better.